Srujan-rai/Deepfake_voice_detection/README.md

 Clone the repo
-then go to the respective directory and type python app.py in the terminal you will get the local host link
+then go to the respective directory and type python app.py in the terminal you will get the local host link.